EdwinKimsal/Searchifyy/README.md

 <img align="center" src="https://github.com/EdwinKimsal/Searchifyy/assets/107333344/fd7d9b77-bef6-46ad-aa61-a9b6d8153561">

 ## Sorting Algorithm
 Essentially, each site is given a score as stated in the section _Scoring Algorithm_.
-After each site gets a score, all zero-scores are removes, and a sorting algorithm ranks that websites from the greatest score (highest rank) to the lowest score (lowest rank).
+After each site gets a score, all zero-scores are removed, and a sorting algorithm ranks that websites from the greatest score (highest rank) to the lowest score (lowest rank).

 <ul>
     <li>Heap Sort</li>